crsndr/EBI-es2-op/README.md

 ![Alt text](/doc/ganglia.png?raw=true "Ganglia screenshot")

-which after a couple of minutes should display the graphs contains all the detail on CPU, memory and disk requested.
+which after a couple of minutes should display the graphs that contains all the detail on CPU, memory and disk requested.
 To see the details click on the scroll down menu "Select a source" and choose "EBI-es2-op".
 On the next page click the new scroll down menu "Choose a node".
 The container being monitored should appear with its IP while the container running gmetad should show it's container ID.
 When the container IP is selected a page with all the grphs related to that VM is shown.
 The graph can be selected to se more detail, it's possible to select a specific timespan, etc

 ## Optional: Cleanup